 What is the primary benefit of a localization strategy

 It demonstrates your commitment to doing business in different countries and shows you’re staying long-term (building that trust factor).
 And, it ensures there are no miscommunication mishaps.

 An effective localization strategy is one of the easiest ways to increase revenue.
-But where to start?
+But where should you start?